ddev/signing_tools/README.md

 * An Apple Developer Program organization membership from developer.apple.com
 * Obtaining a signing cert from Apple.
-* Signing the binary or app with a Developer ID Certificate (not just a distribution cert)
+* Signing the binary or app with a Developer ID Certificate (not  a distribution cert)
 * Notarization (uploading the binary to Apple for approval)
 * Validating code signing
 * Validating notarization
 * An app-specific password created on your Apple account.
+* You may need a new "Developer Relations Intermediate Certificate".
+From https://developer.apple.com/forums/thread/662300 :
+  > Just download the certificate from here and install it.
+If it doesn't works have a look on https://developer.apple.com/support/expiration/

 ### Creating and exporting the signing certificate